FirstLegoLeague/ms-auth/README.md

 # MS-Authentication

-Authentication library using the Identity Provider module based on the MS (Module Standard)
+Authentication and Authorization library using the Identity Provider module based on the MS (Module Standard)

 ## Usage